-greenTEG Receives Horizon 2020 Funding For the Development of a Disruptive Wearable Biosensor System
+greenteg receives a Horizon 2020 Funding for the Development of a Disruptive Wearable Biosensor System.

 Topic: Engineering and technology

 Start date: 01/12/2018

 This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 835831.
 Additional information can be found here https://sme.easme-web.eu/?b=908354852